You're the Inspiration: Music video

 The video depicted the band performing intercut with scenes of embracing couples of varying ages ranging from young kids to a couple resembling Billy Idol and Madonna at the time.
 Lead singer Peter Cetera is seen wearing a T-shirt from the British goth band Bauhaus.
-During his performance, Cetera is sitting the whole time.
+During his performance, Cetera is sitting the whole time strumming his bass, which is flipped upside down.
 It also uses an alternate version of the song without the guitar sting between the second and third choruses.